-Charging of the vehicle is monitored by two-way communication between the vehicle and the control box.
-When the cable is connected to the vehicle, self-test diagnostics are performed to ensure that the cable is properly connected and that the vehicle is ready to receive power before charging starts.
+Charging of the car is monitored by two-way communication between the car and the control box.
+When the cable is connected to the car, self-test diagnostics are performed to ensure that the cable is properly connected and that the car is ready to receive power before charging starts.
 Charging is done either via a Mode 2 or Mode 3 type charging cable.
-The control and safety functions are the same for both, but the location of the control box and the cable's design differ.
+The control and safety functions are the same for both, but the location of the control box and the cable's design differs.

 Charging with Mode 2.
-The control box is integrated in the charging cable and plugged into an ordinary power outlet.
+The control box is integrated in the charging cable and plugged into an ordinary power socket.

 Charging with Mode 3.
-The control box is secured in a charging station connected directly to the AC power supply.
+The control box is secured in a charging station connected to the mains supply.
 The charging cable does not require any logic to control charging, but has a special connector (Type 2) for connection to the control box.

 Schuko connector (Mode 2), Image: 2